Accessible Transportation Complaints: A Guide

 An applicant must provide sufficiently persuasive evidence to establish that they have a disability and have faced a disability-related barrier.
 The standard which applies to this burden of proof is the balance of probabilities.

-The extent and nature of the evidence that must be provided to meet an applicant's burden of proof will vary from case to case.
+Even though the applicant must prove that they have a disability, the extent and nature of the evidence that must be provided to meet an applicant's burden of proof will vary from case to case.

 Part 2: proposals to remove a barrier or claims of undue hardship